“What’s in your sandwich? It looks gross.”

 As with most garden vegetables, eggplant needs fertile, well-draining soil in a sunny location (at least six hours of direct sunlight a day).
 Like many nightshades, eggplant requires ample warm temperatures to thrive.
 The plants really won’t grow until the soil temperature is at least 70 degrees Fahrenheit and will be at risk of damage until the temperature has warmed to mid-70s during the day and the 50s at night.

 If you have a long growing season, you can simply direct sow them.
 Folks around my area of the Ozarks and south know that heat comes quickly in the spring and doesn’t let up for a long time.
-We may be sweaty, but at least we can grow some hearty eggplant.
+We may be sweaty, but at least we are growing eggplant that is hearty!

 Producing plants spread around 3 to 4 feet at maturity, so space seedlings accordingly.
 Vertically-speaking, they’ll grow a few feet tall, then grace themselves with potentially large fruit — similar in style to tomatoes.
 As such, they’ll benefit from being staked or caged for some extra support.
 Add a decent amount of mulch around the base of the plant to keep it warm and restrict weeds, and you should be on your way to some tasty dinners.